-In June 2026, Korea's presidential office hosted ambassadors from 118 countries at a state dinner — and instead of course-plated fine dining, the menu led with K-BBQ: chimaek, ssambap, and pork belly sizzling on a sotdukkeong (솥뚜껑), a cast-iron cauldron lid flipped upside down and used as a grill.
-When a piece of rustic cookware makes it onto a state banquet for the whole diplomatic corps, it's worth explaining what it actually is.
+In June 2026, Korea's presidential office hosted a dinner attended by representatives from 112 resident diplomatic missions and 18 international organizations.
+The Korean menu included pork belly served on a sotdukkeong (솥뚜껑), a cast-iron cauldron lid flipped upside down and used as a grill.
+When rustic cookware reaches a diplomatic dinner, it is worth explaining what it actually is.

 A lid that moonlights as a grill